pulmuone/MauiAndroidKeyboard/README.md

 Purpose of use: To prevent the SoftKeyboard from appearing in Entry in the Android PDA's barcode scanner.
  (Also required for Android/iOS using a Bluetooth barcode scanner)

+\Views\HandlerEntryView2.xaml Refer to the source of this screen.